 Research suggests that ginger has anti-inflammatory properties, which could also be helpful in treating a sore throat.

 Many throat medicines, including sore throat lozenges, are flavored with lemon.
-A 2017 study found that lemon essential oils have antimicrobial and antioxidant properties, which may help treat a sore throat and prevent infection.
+A

 8. Bitter orange